University of Alabama at Birmingham

 The following files are the lecture notes for the course I teach at the University of Alabama, Birmingham.
 Anyone who finds this site is welcome to use the files.

-Free text book materials
+Free text book:

 The primary text for EE431/EE531 consists of articles written by the instructor and data sheets and application notes from a variety of manufacture web sites as posted below.
 You should definitely print out the instructor's articles as those are very applicable to tests.
 You may want to print some of the manufacture's information but it is not necessary to print all of it as that would be a huge number of pages and you would be lost in the wealth of information.
 Definitely read all of them.
 Note that the data and application notes include material that is beyond the scope of the class - do not worry about sections that are not applicable.
 After you have gained more experience those advanced sections will begin to make sense.